MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/plan-enterprise-search-architecture.md

 ### Test the storage I/O subsystem
 <a name="BKMK_TestIOSystem"> </a>

 To test the storage I/O subsystem, run the most important disk operations and measure the IOPS.
-You can use the SQLIO tool to run these tests.
-See [SQLIO Disk Subsystem Benchmark Tool](https://www.microsoft.com/downloads/details.aspx?familyid=9a8b005b-84e4-4f24-8d65-cb53442d9e19).
+You can use the DiskSpd tool to run these tests.
+See [DiskSpd: A Robust Storage Performance Tool](https://aka.ms/diskspd).

 #### Set up the test environment
 <a name="BKMK_SetTestEnvironment"> </a>